azapater/paserver-docker/README.md

 ## 🚀 How to Use [`run.sh`] Script

 The [`run.sh`] script is your go-to automation tool for setting up and deploying the PAServer application with ease and flexibility.
-Below are the instructions to utilize this script effectively, now including the option to set a password for an added layer of security.
+Below are the instructions to utilize this script effectively.

 ### 📋 Prerequisites

-Ensure Docker is installed on your system as this script leverages Docker for running the PAServer application.
+Ensure Docker is installed on your system as this script uses Docker for running the PAServer application.

 ### 🌟 Features

 - **Customizable Name**: Assign a unique name to your PAServer container.
 - **Bind Path**: Designate a custom path for volume mapping.
 - **Detach Mode**: Opt for running your container in the background.
-- **Port Configuration**: Select the port for PAServer operations.
+- **Port Configuration**: Select the port where PAServer runs.
 - **Production Mode**: Activate production mode for your deployment.
 - **Version Control**: Choose the specific PAServer version for deployment.
 - **Password Protection**: Secure your PAServer with a custom password.